Mitch Perry: Career

 Perry was a member of a band called The Kids with Bruce Witkin (later of the Hollywood Vampires with Johnny Depp) when he was 14.
 When Perry got his first gig in California, Depp replaced him in the band.
 Perry moved to California to play with Alphonso Johnson (Weather Report, Santana) after being recommended by Pat Thrall who liked his style of playing, in that band he played with Vinny Appice, who would join Black Sabbath and Dio.
 The trio apparently recorded an album that was two weeks away from release before the A&R department at Electra was fired and the album was shelved.
-Perry briefly played in DuBrow, a spin off of Quiet Riot after Randy Rhodes left to join Ozzy Osbourne, with Kevin DuBrow, Rudy Sarzo and Drew Forsyth.
+Perry briefly played in DuBrow, a spin off of Quiet Riot after Randy Rhoads left to join Ozzy Osbourne, with Kevin DuBrow, Rudy Sarzo and Drew Forsyth.
 He replaced Greg Leon for a few shows, before joining Glenn Hughes after being recommended by Ronnie James Dio.
 Perry was responsible for connecting Hughes with Pat Thrall to create the Hughes/Thrall project.

 Following his stint with Hughes he played with Steeler with Ron Keel, replacing Yngwie Malmsteen.
 He was noticed by Billy Sheehan and joined his band Talas, appearing on live album Live Speed on Ice (1984).
 He joined Australian band Heaven in 1984, he played on their album Knockin' on Heaven's Door, on which he also played keyboards.

 During this time Perry appeared as a guest in several works by artists such as Faster Pussycat, Keel, Frankie Miller and Graham Nash.
 In 1987 he joined McAuley Schenker Group, with German guitar virtuoso Michael Schenker and former Grand Prix vocalist Robin McAuley, replacing Steve Mann on guitar and keyboards.
 He played rhythm and lead guitar as well as backing vocals on the bands debut album, Perfect Timing.
 With McAuley Schenker he toured alongside Def Leppard and Whitesnake.
 He left the band in 1988 and was replaced by the returning Mann.

 Perry (far right) at Ultimate Jam in 2018.